KDE/digikam-doc/getting_started/installation.rst

 Do also make sure no GPO is blocking the access to these folders.

-.. _digikam_macos:
+.. _macos_requirements:

-digiKam on macOS
+digiKam On macOS
 -----------------

 **digiKam** runs with Intel based Mac's on macOS 10.13 (High Sierra) and newer.
 For M1 based Mac's, you needs to use `Apple Roseta 2 <https://support.apple.com/en-us/HT211861>`_ instructions translator.

-When the pkg file is downloaded, to start the installer, a security warning will appears.
+When the **PKG** file is downloaded, to start the installer, a security warning will appears, because the package is not signed to Apple.

 .. figure:: images/macos_pkg_warning.webp
+    :width: 300px
     :alt:
     :align: center

-    The macOS Warning When you try to Run digiKam PKG After Downloading
+    The macOS Warning When You Try To Run digiKam PKG After Downloading

 You needs to give the rights to run from the **macOS Config Pannel/Security and Confidentiality**.